Coldcard/firmware/docs/limitations.md

 # BBQr Scanning (Q)

 - files up to 2MiB in size can be accepted
-- when 14 or less parts, displays status of each part, above that, just percent complete
+- when 14 or less parts, we display status of each part, above that number, just percent complete

 # QR Scanning (Q)